-H5.7.4.15.1 Species at Risk were observed within the Secondary Plan area although habitats for those species noted are not considered optimal.
+H5A.7.4.15.1 Species at Risk were observed within the Secondary Plan area although habitats for those species noted are not considered optimal.
 Further assessment and mitigation requirements for Species at Risk habitat will be addressed through the Subwatershed Impact Study.
-Boundaries of any significant habitat for endangered and threatened species identified as part of the Subwatershed Impact Study should be delineated in consultation with MNRF in accordance with provincial requirements under the ESA, 2007.
-The boundaries of this habitat and any buffers deemed necessary through the Subwatershed Impact Study should also be incorporated into the Natural Heritage System to ensure its protection and enhancement.

-H5.7.4.16 Road Crossings and Alignments
+H5A.7.4.16 Road Crossings and Alignments

-- H5.7.4.16.1 New roads are intended to be located outside of the Natural Heritage System and its associated buffers to the extent possible and to minimize road crossings in order to reduce impacts on the natural heritage features.
+H5A.7.4.16.1 New roads are intended to be located outside of the Natural Heritage System and its associated buffers to the extent possible and to minimize road crossings in order to reduce impacts on the natural heritage features.
 The approach to be taken in addressing road locations will be to first avoid impacts if possible, and then minimize, mitigate and finally compensate for any resulting impacts.
-Only essential road infrastructure may be permitted in the Natural Heritage System and only after all other alternatives have been considered through an appropriate study.
 Crossings and alignments within or in close proximity to the Natural Heritage System will need to be assessed through an Environmental Assessment, Subwatershed Impact Study, or an equivalent comprehensive study to address negative impacts.
-Best management practices to facilitate fish and wildlife passage across road crossings will be addressed as part of the detailed design.
-This is to include appropriate buffers to the road alignment. - H5.7.4.16.2 A new north-south road has been illustrated west of Hornby Road which may be located slightly outside of the Secondary Plan area within the Greenbelt Plan in order to align with Sixth Line south of Steeles Avenue.
-The alignment for this road will be determined through an Environmental Assessment, Subwatershed Impact Study or an equivalent comprehensive study taking into consideration the Greenbelt Plan policies, Conservation Halton Regulations and other applicable legislation. - H5.7.4.16.3 As noted in section H5.9.1.8, two options have been identified for proposed Collector Road 1 as shown on Schedule H5.
-Only one of these options was considered necessary at the time of the Scoped Subwatershed Study.
+Best management practices to facilitate fish and wildlife passage through crossings and appropriate buffers from alignments will be addressed as part of the detailed design.

+- H5A.7.4.16.2 A new north-south road has been illustrated west of Hornby Road which may be located slightly outside of the Secondary Plan area within the Greenbelt Plan in order to align with Sixth Line south of Steeles Avenue.
+The alignment for this road will be determined through an Environmental Assessment, Subwatershed Impact Study or an equivalent comprehensive study taking into consideration the Greenbelt Plan policies and other applicable legislation.
+It will be located a minimum of 30 metres from the watercourse and 15 metres from associated natural hazards and measures to minimize impacts of this road will be addressed through the Environmental Assessment process, the Subwatershed Impact Study or equivalent comprehensive study. - H5A.7.4.16.3 As noted in section H5A.9.1.8, two options have been identified for proposed Collector Road 1 as partially shown on Schedule H5A and more fully shown in Appendix B. Only one of these options was considered necessary at the time of the Scoped Subwatershed Study.
 The preferred option, its alignment and measures to minimize impact will be determined as part of the Subwatershed Impact Study.

-H5.7.4.17 Trails
+H5A.7 4.17 Trails

-- H5.7.4.17.1 A trail system should be established along the edge of the Natural Heritage System where lands are being put into public ownership to allow public use and access.
-The trails and associated activities will not negatively impact ecologically sensitive areas.
-Where possible, the trail system should be constructed at the start of development, to provide immediate access and connection with the natural environment, while discouraging the establishment of footpaths and ensuring that proper regard is given to avoiding trespassing on private properties.
+- H5A.7.4.17.1 A trail system should be established along the edge of the Natural Heritage System where lands are being put into public ownership to allow public use and access and the trails will not negatively impact ecologically sensitive areas.
+Where possible, the trail system should be constructed at the start of development, to provide immediate access and connection with the natural environment, while discouraging the establishment of footpaths and ensure that proper regard is given to avoiding trespassing on private properties.
 For all trails proposed within Natural Heritage System buffers and enhancement areas, trail siting should be located close to the development side of the buffer to provide as much area as possible for naturalization plantings between the development and key natural heritage features.
-Adjacent landowners potentially affected by the trails will be consulted. - H5.7.4.17.2 Fencing should be considered along the edge of the Natural Heritage System irrespective of ownership in order to restrict access from people and pets.
+Adjacent landowners potentially affected by the trails will be consulted. - H5A.7.4.17.2 Fencing should be considered along the edge of the Natural Heritage System irrespective of ownership in order to restrict access from people and pets.
 Public access to the key natural heritage features should be discouraged and trails should avoid the restored amphibian breeding habitat near Hornby Road, south of the Regional Forest, in order to protect this habitat from further disturbance impacts.

-H5.8 SUBWATERSHED STUDY
+H5A.8 SUBWATERSHED STUDY